Teaching

 CS332 image

-CS332 Visual Processing in Computer and Biological Vision Systems explores how the three-dimensional shape, motion, color and texture of surfaces in the world can be derived from the changing two-dimensional image that the eye creates.
+CS332 Visual Processing in Computer and Biological Vision Systems explores how information about the three-dimensional world can be derived from the changing two-dimensional image that is sensed by the eye or by a digital camera.
 Students learn how ideas from computer vision, perceptual psychology and visual neuroscience contribute to the design of effective machine vision systems and the understanding of human visual processing.
-Next offered in the Fall, 2011.
+Topics include edge detection, stereopsis, motion analysis, shape from shading, color, object and face recognition, and image processing applications in areas such as medicine, security, robotics, and the design of intelligent vehicles.
+Offered in the Fall, 2013.